spotinst/help/src/docs/ocean/features/headroom.md

 Automatic refers to dynamic headroom designed to predict the next scale-up of services in the cluster.
 It is limited by a percentage of the overall resources requested by the cluster’s workloads.

-When you configure automatic headroom, Ocean calculates the total amount of resources (CPU, memory, and GPU) deployed in the cluster and allocates a certain percentage to be available as spare capacity.
+When configuring automatic headroom, Ocean calculates the total amount of resources (CPU, memory, and GPU) deployed in the cluster and allocates a certain percentage to be available as spare capacity.
 The default is 5%, but the value is user-configurable.

 Ocean continually monitors the cluster and creates headroom according to the following process in order to prepare the cluster for the next workload scale-out: